I’d come across a twee card in London that I then bought and sent off to 胡老大 Hú lăo dà, my good friend in Taiwan.

-I’d come across a twee card in London that I then bought and sent off to 胡老大 Hú lăo dà.
-It featured a Victorian setting: a little girl in floral smocks and pigtails, wearing a mop cap, sitting on a high stool with her back to the reader, writing at a bureau with a large quill.
+The front of the card had a Victorian setting: a little girl in floral smocks and pigtails, wearing a mop cap, sitting on a high stool with her back to the reader, writing at a Queen Anne bureau with a large quill.
 At the foot of the high stool is a kitten playing with a ball of wool that had become a bit unravelled.

-The very day after I sent off my Victorian girl card to Hú lăo dà, I received in the post in London a bookmark from him, posted from Jīnmén, with exactly the same Victorian picture.
+The very day after I sent off my Victorian girl card to Hú lăo dà, I received in the post in London a bookmark from him, sent from Jīnmén, with exactly the same Victorian picture.

-He could not possibly have received my card already and then spotted its replica in the shops, which would then prompt him to buy it for me.
-Besides, the Victorian scene would be an alien concept to Chinese card producers, and therefore not likely to be a common find even in Taipei, never mind in Jīnmén, an outback military outpost of all places.
-And even if it was, by some strange odds, available in Jīnmén, why did Hú lăo dà pick out that card of all cards to send to me??
-Very spooky indeed.
+Besides, the Victorian scene would be an alien concept to Chinese card producers at the time, and therefore not likely to be a common find even in Taipei, never mind in Jīnmén, an outback military outpost of all places.

 (London / Taiwan, 1978)